Shirley Strachan: Personal life

 In August 1975, Strachan married Sandra Davis at a registry office in London.
 The pair had started dating when he was surfing and working on Phillip Island in 1972–73.
 By October 1977, the couple had separated.
 Strachan's second wife was Sue Scott.
 The couple met in 1981 when he was a guest of the TV game show Catch Us If You Can, where Scott was a model and presenter.
 In 1993, the Strachans moved to Queensland.

 Death

 Strachan was killed in a helicopter crash on 29 August 2001, at the age of 49.
 He had been a fixed-wing pilot for many years and had been undergoing training for a helicopter pilot's licence, with a view to buying a helicopter and taking friends and family on surfing safaris.
-On a solo flight near Mount Archer, Queensland, in clear weather and inexplicably off the course planned by his instructor, Strachan encountered mountain turbulence which caused the rotor of his Bell 47G to sever the tailboom, crashing the helicopter onto the north-north-eastern slope of Mount Archer.
+On a solo flight near Mount Archer, Queensland, in clear but (significantly) very windy weather and inexplicably off the course planned by his instructor, Strachan encountered mountain turbulence which caused the rotor of his Bell 47G to sever the tailboom, crashing the helicopter onto the north-north-eastern slope of Mount Archer.
 The day Strachan died was, coincidentally, the day an ABC documentary episode on rock and roll in Australia, Long Way to the Top, which referred to the Skyhooks, aired on TV.